 Tim Ryan's stance on key issues

-- Taxes: Ryan does not support cutting taxes.
+- Taxes: Does not support cutting taxes.
 On The View, he said tax cuts "have been the answer for everything since 1980.
 And what's happened since 1980?
 Average wages have been stagnant, health care costs have gone up."

 - Renewable energy: He wants the U.S. to harness the economic benefits of renewables.
 "There's so many industries out there growing.
 Wind and solar is growing at 25% to 30% a year.
 By 2030, there's gonna be 30 million electric vehicles.
-I want those vehicles made in the United States.
-I want the batteries made in the United States.
-I want the charging stations made in the United States."
+I want those vehicles made in the United States."

-- Agriculture: Ryan has a book called "The Real Food Revolution" on the need for what he calls "a new kind of food system — family farm, 21st-century style."
-It's reminiscent of Michelle Obama's programs in support of nutritious food, even though those programs were largely focused on children and school programs.
+- Agriculture: Ryan has a book called "The Real Food Revolution" on the need for "a new kind of food system — family farm, 21st-century style."

 - Retirement: He wants to "restore the dignity of a secure retirement."